Honey West (TV series): Synopsis

 As in the Burke's Law episode introducing her, West has a partner and man-Friday, Sam Bolt (John Ericson), who communicates with Honey via a radio hidden in her lipstick case.
 In the television series, she keeps a pet ocelot named Bruce.
-(In "The Fun-Fun Killer", which originally aired on March 4, 1966, the series Daktari, set in Africa, is showing on Honey's TV and Honey asks, "Oh Bruce, why do we always have to watch your show?")

 Honey's alluring feline qualities were reflected in her animal-print wardrobe and apartment decor.
-For sneaking around at night and engaging in energetic fight scenes, she wears a black fabric bodystocking reminiscent of Emma Peel's leather jumpsuit.
-Like Peel's Lotus Elan sports car, Honey's similar-looking AC Cobra convertible emphasized her independence and vitality.
-Although the racy content of the novels was excised for television, West often went on solo undercover missions that required a provocative or revealing outfit.
+For sneaking around at night and engaging in fight scenes, she wore a black fabric bodystocking.
+West often went on solo undercover missions that required a provocative or revealing outfit.

-She uses a number of James Bond-like gimmicks: a high-tech surveillance van, an exploding compact, a garter-belt gas mask, and tear-gas earrings.
-West is a black-belt in judo, as is Sam, who is an ex-Marine.
+She used a number of James Bond–like gimmicks: a high-tech surveillance van, an exploding compact, a garter-belt gas mask, and tear-gas earrings.
+West was a black-belt in judo, as was Sam, an ex-Marine.

-Some episodes of this series, including the final one, were scripted by Richard Levinson and William Link, who would later be affiliated with such noted series as Columbo and Murder, She Wrote.
+Some episodes of this series, including the final one, were scripted by Richard Levinson and William Link, who would later be affiliated with such series as Columbo and Murder, She Wrote.
+Episode 3, "The Abominable Snowman", has a plot where cocaine is being smuggled inside snow globes, and is one of the earliest references in popular TV culture to cocaine as "snow".